oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-42-graphtraversal-object.md

 A `graphTraversal` object **MAY** contain a property named `immutableState` whose value is an object ([sec](#object-properties)) each of whose properties is a `multiformatMessageString` object ([sec](#multiformatmessagestring-object)) that represents the value of a relevant item that remains constant throughout the traversal.

-> EXAMPLE: In this example, `immutableState` holds the value of a global variable that remains constant throughout the traversal.
+> EXAMPLE 1: In this example, `immutableState` holds the value of a global variable that remains constant throughout the traversal.
 >
 > ```json
 > {                                          # A graphTraversal object.